-- 10 On the Driver Information page, specify a name for the driver, then click Next. - 11 On the Application Authentication page, fill in the following fields, then click Next:
+- 9 Click Next. - 10 On the Driver Information page, specify a name for the driver, then click Next. - 11 On the Application Authentication page, fill in the following fields:

 Authentication ID: Specify the authentication ID for the driver in LDAP format.